Yelp/venv-update/docs/source/index.rst

 Introduction
 ------------

-venv-update is an `MIT Licensed`_ tool to quickly and exactly update a large python project's requirements.
+venv-update is an `MIT-Licensed`_ tool to quickly and exactly synchronize a large python project's virtualenv with its `requirements`_.

 This project ships as two separable components: ``pip-faster`` and ``venv-update``.